-Another potential avenue of future work is to develop an algorithm for $\ph{q}(X)$ where $q \geq 2$.
+A potential avenue of future work is to develop an algorithm for $\ph{q}(X)$ where $q \geq 2$.
 It is possible to extend Theorem \ref{theorem-VR-RVR-isomorphism} to higher dimensions, but the benefits diminish as the degree of homology increases.
-The extension to Theorem \ref{theorem-VR-RVR-isomorphism} is given in Appendix~\ref{appendix-extension}.
+The extension to Theorem \ref{theorem-VR-RVR-isomorphism} is given in Appendix~\ref{higher-degree-homologies-section}.

 This work focuses on point clouds in Euclidean space, so another avenue of future work is to find alternative algorithms for point clouds in non-Euclidean metric spaces.
-Theorem $\ref{theorem-VR-RVR-isomorphism}$ does apply to point clouds in general metric spaces but it may not lead to such significant computational efficiencies without the use of a $kd$-tree.
-One would need to find some way of finding the lune of each 1-simplex without resorting to testing all points to see if they are in the lune.
+Theorem $\ref{theorem-VR-RVR-isomorphism}$ applies to point clouds in general metric spaces but it may not lead to such significant computational efficiencies without the use of a $kd$-tree.
+One would need to an algorithm to find the lune of each 1-simplex without resorting to testing all points to see if they are in the lune.
 It might be more fruitful to restrict oneself to a certain class of metric spaces rather than find an algorithm which can be applied to all metric spaces.
 One such class might be the set of doubling metric spaces.
-These metric spaces are useful since the number of connected components in a lune is bounded above.
+These metric spaces are useful since the number of connected components in a lune is bounded above in a way that is not dependent on $n$.
 This means that we can still assert that the use of Theorem \ref{theorem-VR-RVR-isomorphism} will reduce the overall number of 2-simplices from $O(n^3)$ to $O(n^2)$.